This post contains affiliate links for your convenience. View our full disclosure policy here.

 When it comes to learning sight words, the more practice the better.
 And, of course, the more engaging you can make that practice, the more willing students will be to keep working on them.
-This Scarecrow Sight Word Activity has a couple of fun elements to make sight word matching seem like more play than work.
+This free Scarecrow Sight Word Activity has a couple of fun elements to make sight word matching seem like more play than work.

 *Pair this with our October Sight Word Games and Centers!